jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/my-timeline.md

 - found Greg Howlett's blog ; became a frequent visitor

+### Late 2009 or Early 2010

+Started watching Lectures of CS 6.00 Introduction to Computer Science and Programming (MIT OpenCourseWare)

+First Exposure to Python.

+This might also be my first exposure to Scheme

 ### December 2009

 Studied STL

 Programming contest --- one problem solved

+### May 2010

+‎StudInfoSys(TypedDataSets) - Sunday, ‎23 ‎May ‎2010, ‏‎5:14:12 AM

 ### December 2010